NVIDIA-AI-Technology-Center/synthetic-data-generation-and-sft-playbook/README.md

 ## Data Filtering and Quality Control

 The generated synthetic data is then passed through the Nemotron 4 340B reward model.
-This model acts as a quality filter, evaluating the relevance and coherence of the generated question-answer pairs4.
+This model acts as a quality filter, evaluating the relevance and coherence of the generated question-answer pairs.
 Low-quality or irrelevant pairs are discarded, ensuring that only high-quality synthetic data is retained.

 ## Dataset Combination
 The filtered synthetic data is combined with the original law-stackexchange dataset.
 This enriched dataset now contains both real and high-quality synthetic examples, providing a more comprehensive training set for fine-tuning.